 You can walk the Barkhor Kora with local pilgrims along Barkhor Street.

-4. Monks Debating in Sera Monastery
+4. (Must-Do) Witness Monks Debating at Sera Monastery

 The monk debate is a kind of discussion of Buddhist knowledge for monks to learn.
 Both sides of a debate employ various gestures to increase the intensity of the debate.
 They may be eager to urge their opponent to answer a question as quickly as possible or pull beads as a way to take the power of the Buddha to defeat their opponent.